-Engineering, Procurement, and Construction (EPC) capital projects are complex and present various EPC project challenges.
+Engineering, Procurement, and Construction (EPC) capital projects are complex and present various challenges to epc project execution.
 Therefore, it's essential to understand these common challenges and apply strategies that successfully navigate them to ensure project success.
-This article will discuss common EPC project challenges and what can be done to overcome them.
+This article will discuss common challenges during epc project execution and what can be done to overcome them.

 Defining and Addressing Common EPC Project Challenges